 The Paycheck Protection Program (PPP) was created to provide rapid funding to small businesses in the form of a forgivable loan.

-All loans have the same terms regardless of which lender chosen:
+All loans have the same terms, regardless of which lender you chose to work with.